arazavi78/Ecological-Genomics/Shervin's_Notebook.md

 The reads had the highest mapping rate with the wholle index file (cds) rather than the HC and the HC27 index files.

+The salmon index command works with the gz files ( you can change the kmer flag ( -k ), if you make it smaller it might make it better but it didn't make it better in our investigations.

+The mapping rates between the --seqbias and the normal ones were identical for the cleaned reads because they are clean!!!!!!

  # Coding
 ------
 <div id='id-section39'/>